-The Board of Directors has responsibility to ensure that an adequate financial risk management policy is established and to approve the policy.
+The board of directors of the Company has responsibility to ensure that an adequate financial risk management policy is established and to approve the policy.
 The Company's Audit Committee oversees management's compliance with the Company's financial risk management policy.